Zeroshi/Cerbi.MEL.Governance/Cerbi.MEL.Governance/README.md

-﻿# Cerbi.MEL.Governance (Working Version)
+﻿# Cerbi.MEL.Governance (Draft Version)

+## Current work: only emit the secondary log when violations occur.

 **Demo & Examples:** [https://github.com/Zeroshi/Cerbi.MEL.Governance](https://github.com/Zeroshi/Cerbi.MEL.Governance)

 **Real-time logging governance enforcement for Microsoft.Extensions.Logging (MEL)** using the Cerbi validation engine.

-> 🚧 **Note:** This release is a working version that always emits two console lines per log entry—one for the original message and one for governance verification.
-Future improvements will only emit the secondary log when violations occur.
-We’re also planning a dedicated `Relax()` helper for relaxed mode, pending MEL plugin constraints.
+> 🚧 **Note:** In this release, the plugin emits the primary log line always and only emits a secondary JSON payload when there are governance violations.
+A dedicated `Relax()` helper for relaxed mode has not yet been added.
 >
 > We’ve been thrilled—and a bit surprised—by nearly 2,000 downloads in just a few days since this was quietly released.
 Thank you for your patience and feedback as we continue improving this project!